hansits034/Computer-Graphics/ITS Informatics Engineering Building/README.md

 ## 📂 Project Structure
 <pre>
-/tugas-1/
+/ITS Informatics Engineering Building/
-│── index.html # Entry point aplikasi
+│── Tugas1Grafkom.css
-│── main.js # Script utama (WebGL setup, buffer, rendering, interaksi) │── shaders/
+│── Tugas1Grafkom.html
-│ ├── vertex.glsl # Vertex shader
+│── Tugas1Grafkom.js
-│ └── fragment.glsl # Fragment shader
+│── foto1.jpg
-│── assets/
+│── foto2.jpg
-│ └── (jika ada gambar/tekstur tambahan)
+│── initShaders.js
-│── README.md
+README.md
 </pre>

 ---

 ## 🎮 How to Run
-1. Clone this repository or open the `assignment-1` folder.
+1. Clone this repository or open the `ITS Informatics Engineering Building` folder.
-2. Open `index.html` in a WebGL-supported browser (Chrome, Firefox, Edge).
+2. Open `Tugas1Grafkom.html` in a WebGL-supported browser (Chrome, Firefox, Edge).
 3. Use the available controls (keyboard/mouse) to interact with the rendered object.

 ---